FullByte/FullByte.github.io/docs/tech/projects/scrum.md

 - Scrum is founded on empirical process control theory, or empiricism.
 - Empiricism asserts that knowledge comes from experience and making decisions based on what is known.
 - The Three Pillars of Empiricism: transparency, inspection, and adaptation.
+- The team model in Scrum is designed to optimize flexibility, creativity, and productivity.

 Max Times:

 - Review : Max 4h meeting for one-month Sprints.
 - Retrospective: Max 3h meeting for one-month Sprints.
 - Planning = Max 8 hours

+Scrum Events

+Sprint Review:

+- Result: A revised Product Backlog that defines the probable Product Backlog items for the next Sprint
+- Members: Scrum Team (Prodcut Owner, Scrum Master Engineers) and Stakeholders